Antonius Felix: Procurator of Judaea

-In 58, Felix hired assassins to murder Jonathan, the High Priest, shortly after the latter took office.
-Jonathan had often criticized Felix about governing the Jewish affairs, and threatened to report to Caesar if Felix did not do well because Jonathan was the one who made recommendation to Caesar to send Felix to be the procurator of Judea.
-Felix persuaded one of Jonathan's most trusted friends, Doras, a citizen of Jerusalem, to hire robbers to kill Jonathan by promising to give him a large sum of money.
-Doras arranged for some hired men to mingle with the worshippers in the Temple in Jerusalem, while they hid daggers under their garments.
-These assassins succeeded in killing Jonathan during a Jewish festival and were never caught.
+In 58, Felix hired assassins to murder Jonathan the High Priest, shortly after Jonathan took office.
+Jonathan had often criticized Felix about governing Jewish affairs, and he threatened to report to Caesar if Felix did not do well.
+Felix persuaded Doras, one of Jonathan's most trusted friends and a citizen of Jerusalem, to hire robbers to kill Jonathan by promising to give him a large sum of money.
+Doras arranged for some hired men to mingle with the worshippers in the Temple in Jerusalem with daggers hidden under their garments.
+These assassins killed Jonathan during a Jewish festival and were never caught.